cons0le7/hyperpixel4-kali/README.md

 ```
 chmod +x ~/hyperpixel4-kali/square-rotos/*.sh
 ```
 After being made executable, you can double click any of them and execute in terminal for on-the-fly rotation.
-You can move these files anywhere youd like or make desktop shortcuts if you choose to do so.
+You can move these files anywhere or make desktop shortcuts if you'd like.

 # Issues:
 Feel free to open an issue in this repo or reach out to me on instagram `@con5ole` .